-- Actively seeks mentors for candidates and supports the formation of mentor groups to provide support and guidance for prospective members. - Prepares examinations and organises examiners for Membership candidates. - Provides a forum for presentation of material to peers at regular scientific meetings. - Organises VIN (Veterinary Information Network) rounds, which are internet-based chat sessions focussing on the latest in diagnostics and treatment of canine and feline problems.
-These monthly rounds sessions are led by specialists and experts in the field of small animal medicine.
-Contact Anthony Gough at akgough@ozemail.com.au to register for VIN rounds. - Provides support for members in preparation of material for publication or presentation.
+- Actively seeks mentors for candidates and supports the formation of mentor groups to provide support and guidance for prospective members. - Prepares examinations and organises examiners for Membership candidates. - Provides a forum for presentation of material to peers at regular scientific meetings. - Provides support for members in preparation of material for publication or presentation.